 Taxation and Roth IRAs

 These rules apply to income earned from traditional IRAs and 401(k) plans.
 But, these rules do not apply to income earned from Roth IRAs.
-You pay taxes on the money you contribute to a Roth IRA at the time you make those contributions, so you don't pay any on withdrawal.
+You pay taxes on the money you put into a Roth IRA at the time you make those contributions.
+So, you don't pay any when you withdraw the money.

 Roth IRA withdrawals don't raise your combined income.
 They won't increase your chance of paying taxes on your Social Security.

-Another benefit of a Roth IRA is that there's no set schedule for withdrawing your money as required minimum distributions.
+Another benefit of a Roth IRA is that there's no set schedule for withdrawing your money.
 Traditional IRAs and 401(k) plans require that you begin withdrawals after you reach the age of 70½ if you attained this age before January 1, 2020.
 Otherwise, you have until age 72.

 It's worth talking to your financial advisor to find out if a Roth IRA is right for you if you're concerned about the burden of taxes after your retirement.
 It will depend on the specifics of your situation.